arbitergrim/arbitergrim/README.md

 - 👋 Hi, I’m @arbitergrim, and I have very very basic knowledge in programming.
 - 👀 I’m interested in learning python and sql for data analytics!
-- 🌱 I’m currently learning python on the odin project.
+- 🌱 I’m currently learning python on udemy.
 - 💞️ I hope to be able to collaborate and contribute at some point to an open source project!
 - 📫 I will reach out whenever I am ready to contribute!